coveooss/coveo-python-oss/coveo-stew/README_MULTIPLE_LIBRARIES.md

 To circumvent this, `stew ci` mostly skips testing the `pydev` environment.
 It will instead create an environment for A using A's `pyproject.toml` for tests.
 Then it will create the environment for B using B's `pyproject.toml` for tests.
-And technically, it should explode here if you forgot to include Z!
+Technically, it should explode here if you forgot to include Z!

-Otherwise said, `stew` treats each individual library as a product on its own, while the `pydev` environment only serves as a convenience for the developer to benefit from multiple editable python sources in a single environment.
+In other words, `stew` treats each individual library as a product on its own, while the `pydev` environment only serves as a convenience for the developer to benefit from multiple editable python sources in a single environment.